ESR-LSRI/2023_NoahL/dailyLogbook.md

 *each of the topics below should contain a complete summary as detailed above*

-This is a [link](https://www.markdownguide.org/basic-syntax) markdown syntax.
+This is a [markdown syntax](https://www.markdownguide.org/basic-syntax).
 Thanks for learning this!

 ### Topic/question/task 1
 Summary of question/task